scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had the rest of my nachos today and a burger and fries as well as an orea milk shake.
 Besides that I didn't need much else.

+### Day 460

+Soylent for lunch, chinese food for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/